Prince Harry Shares Inspirational Video After Annual Invictus Games Were Postponed For One Year

 These are uncertain times.
 And now, more than ever, we need each other.
 We need each other for truth, for support, and to feel less alone during a time that can honestly feel quite scary.
 There are so many around the world who need support right now, who are working tirelessly to respond to this crisis behind the scenes, on the frontline, or at home.
 Our willingness, as a people, to step up in the face of what we are all experiencing with COVID-19 is awe-inspiring.
 This moment is as true a testament there is to the human spirit.
 We often speak of compassion.
 All of our lives are in some way affected by this, uniting each of us globally.
 How we approach each other and our communities with empathy and kindness is indisputably important right now.
 Over the coming weeks, this will be our guiding principle.
 We will be sharing information and resources to help all of us navigate the uncertainty: from posting accurate information and facts from trusted experts, to learning about measures we can take to keep ourselves and our families healthy, to working with organisations that can support our mental and emotional well-being.
 In addition, we will focus on the inspiring stories of how so many of you around the world are connecting in ways big and small to lift all of us up.
 We are all in this together, and as a global community we can support each other through this process – and build a digital neighbourhood that feels safe for every one of us.
 We look forward to sharing more over the days and weeks to come…

-The prince stated that it was an incredibly difficult decision for both him and his staff to make of shifting the event one year ahead.
+The prince stated that it was incredibly difficult to make the decision, for both him and his staff, to shift the event one year ahead.

 “Do what you do best, which is reaching out to other people—be it those who still wear the uniform, those that used to wear the uniform or just those people in your community who may be suffering or may be vulnerable during this period,” he continued.

-Followers of the prince posted their own sentiments after viewing his video message in the comments section of the post.
+Followers of the prince posted their own sentiments in the comments section of the post after viewing his video message.
 They agreed that the postponement of the games will allow the world to eventually heal from this pandemic and move forward into an experience that is positive for those scheduled to participate in and view the beloved event.

 View this post on Instagram